 Unemployment by education is presented in Figure 6.10.
 In 2023, 42% of all persons unemployed had a higher secondary education/FET qualification, 21% had attained lower secondary education or less, while 37% had a third level qualification.
 Between 2022 and 2023, the number of unemployed persons declined across all levels of education (except lower secondary or less), with the greatest absolute fall observed for those with a higher secondary education/FET qualification (1,400 fewer persons, or 2.8%).
 The number of unemployed persons with a lower secondary education or less remained unchanged.
-Compared to 2019, the number of unemployed persons with a lower secondary education or less or a higher secondary education/FET qualification was lower in 2023 (2,600 and 6,500 fewer persons respectively), while the number with a third level qualification was higher (5,200 more persons).
+Compared to 2019, the number of unemployed persons with a lower secondary education was lower in 2023 (2,600 and 6,500 fewer persons respectively), while the number with a third level qualification was higher (5,200 more persons).